willofdiamond/BehavioralCloning/writeup.md

 I had quantified my data collection into 5 bins, each bin consist of a CSV file with images name, steering angle  and their corresponding images.

 1. clockwise directory : Data taken by driving in clockwise track
+![clockwise image][clockwise image]
 2. counter clockwise directory : Data taken by driving in counter-clockwise track
+![counter clockwise image][counter clockwise image]
-3. Off road directory : Data gathered mostly from driving back to the road from the Off rode
+3. Off road directory : Data gathered mostly from driving back to the road from the Off road
+![offroad image][offroad image]
 4. Smooth curve directory: Data gathered while making smooth turns along the curves
 5. Missed curves directory: Data gathered where the trained model fails